Rubus chamaemorus: Uses

-In Newfoundland and Labrador, Canada, cloudberries are used to make "bakeapple pie" or jam.
+In Newfoundland and Labrador, Canada, cloudberries are used to make 'bakeapple pie', jams, jellies, fruit wines, and toppings for cheesecakes and ice cream.
+They are also frequently included in flavourings for beer, herbal teas, ice cream, alcoholic cocktails, and kombucha.

 Arctic Yup'ik mix the berries with seal oil, reindeer or caribou fat (which is diced and made fluffy with seal oil) and sugar to make "Eskimo ice cream" or akutaq.
 The recipes vary by region.
 Along the Yukon and Kuskokwim River areas, white fish (pike) along with shortening and sugar are used.
 The berries are an important traditional food resource for the Yup'ik.

 Due to its high vitamin C content, the berry is valued both by Nordic seafarers and Northern indigenous peoples.
 Its polyphenol content, including flavonoid compounds such as ellagic acid, appears to naturally preserve food preparations of the berries.
 Cloudberries can be preserved in their own juice without added sugar, if stored cool.

-Extract of cloudberries is also used in cosmetics such as shower gels, hand creams and body lotions.
+Extract of cloudberries is also used in cosmetics such as shower gels, hand creams' and body lotions.

 Alcoholic drinks

 In Nordic countries, traditional liqueurs such as lakkalikööri (Finland) are made of cloudberry, having a strong taste and high sugar content.
+In Sweden, cloudberry flavoured gin is produced in limited quantities.
 Cloudberry is used as a flavouring for making akvavit.
 In northeastern Quebec, a cloudberry liqueur known as chicoutai (Innu-aimun name) is made.
+In Newfoundland and Labrador, cloudberries (called "bakeapples") are used to make fruit wine, bitters, or are brewed into beer.